Iowa Masonic Library & Museum, Grand Lodge of Iowa

 The museum also has three main collections on display:

-The small gallery contains a collection of fine china, jewelry and decorative arts donated by the Swab sisters.
+The small gallery contains a collection of fine pottery, jewelry and decorative arts donated by the Swab sisters.
 Part of a wealthy Cedar Rapids family, they traveled the world amassing their collection, later donating it to make sure it stayed intact.

 Amenities